Fire and rescue services

 More information:

-Transport and tour operators don't always follow safety and maintenance standards.
-This includes adventure activities, such as scuba diving.
+Transport and tour operators don't always follow safety and maintenance standards, including for adventure activities like scuba diving.

 If you plan to do a tour or adventure activity:

 Around Honiara, street dogs roam freely, sometimes in packs.
-Some packs and individual dogs attack people walking, running or cycling.
+Some packs and individual dogs have been known to attack people walking, running or cycling.

 Solomon Islands can experience natural disasters and severe weather, such as: